What takes place at a screening?

 How do I get the screening program manual and materials?

-Program materials, including the screening program manual and kit are available for download via email once you send in your confirmed location and screening dates.
+Program materials, including the screening program manual and kit are available for download via email once you sign up as a coordinator.